airincs/airincs/README.md

-# Hello, I am Airin!
+# Hello, I am Airin! :love_letter:

 :sparkles:
 I've previously learned and gotten comfortable with React and general front-end development; however, my attention is now on learning backend engineering!
 C# in particular!
 I've dabbled in Python's Django and Java's Spring, but C# and NET catches my eye the most :heartpulse: